MicrosoftDocs/AdaptiveCards/AdaptiveCards/samples/activity-update.md

 ---
-title:  Sample - Activity Update
+title:  Sample of Activity Update
 author: luywang
 description: This page provides a sample code for Adaptive Cards. ms.author: luywang